 Pitfalls for underage gamblers are not spoken about enough

 Gambling affects families in more ways than are always immediately obvious.
 After over twenty years in this field, I have seen firsthand the devastating effects of gambling on children.
-Sure, I've seen people lose their livelihoods and become unable to feed or clothe their children because of a gambling addiction.
-But worse than that, I've seen children themselves become ensnared by gambling addiction.
+Sure, I've seen people lose their livelihoods and become unable to feed or clothe their children because of gambling harm.
+But worse than that, I've seen children themselves become ensnared by gambling harm.
 The catalyst is invariably technology.

 It's rare in 2021 to see a teenager without a smartphone.
 The smartphone has become an ingrained aspect of our lives in a modern world, and though it can make our lives easier, it can also be used as a tool for ethically questionable practices.
 One such example is children under the age of 18 being shown gambling ads on their phones after watching sporting events, such as the AFL Grand Final.
 Innocent as that might sound, I've watched those ads become the genesis of downward spiral that sees an otherwise healthy teenager lose their parents' home to gambling.
 Or worse, end up behind bars.
 Online gambling accounts are all too easy for the average tech-savvy teenager to setup or access.